ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

     research project?
   - [ ] Do the contents of the research notebook given evidence of progress on the research?

+- **Thesis Presentation**
+  - [ ] Did the student submit the final version of their slides one week in advance of the date on which they presented?
+  - [ ] Did the student give the thesis presentation on the agreed date?
+  - [ ] Did the thesis presentation feature effective and well-designed slides?
+  - [ ] Does the research notebook give evidence of regular progress throughout the Spring semester?
+  - [ ] Do the contents of the research notebook have a clear connect to the research project?
+  - [ ] Do the contents of the research notebook given evidence of progress on the research?

+- **Computational Artifact**
+  - [ ] Does the artifact's source code exist in a publicly available GitHub repository?
+  - [ ] Does the artifact's GitHub repository contain documentation on how to install and use it?
+  - [ ] Is it possible for a computer scientist who is not the creator of the GitHub repository to install and use the computational artifact?
+  - [ ] Does the artifact's GitHub repository contain sufficient evidence of best practices for software development (e.g., test suites, linters, and the setup of continuous integration in GitHub actions)?
+  - [ ] Does the GitHub repository feature deliverables that have a clear connection to the research project?
+  - [ ] Does the GitHub repository contain evidence of regular commits through the spring semester?

 ## Required Materials